ansible/ansible/docs/docsite/rst/network_debug_troubleshooting.rst

 This section discusses how to debug and troubleshoot network modules in Ansible 2.3.

+FIXME Better description needed
+FIXME Some of this should maybe moved to network_into?

 Persistent Connections
 ======================
 Before diving into the technical detail of how to troubleshoot it can be useful to understand how Ansible communicates with the remote network device.